maxonrow/mxw-sdk-js/docs/api-9misc.rst

 In order to excecute a transaction, a requests must be send.
 A Transaction Requests will contain following infomation:-

-*Transaction fee
+* Transaction fee

-*Transaction memo
+* Transaction memo
-    -Transaction Type(what kind of transaction is involve ex.transfer mxw, send message etc.)
+    - Transaction Type(what kind of transaction is involve ex.transfer mxw, send message etc.)
-    -Transaction data or variables involve *Transaction signature (done by the requester)
+    - Transaction data or variables involve

+* Transaction signature (done by the requester)

 Any property which accepts a number may also be specified as a :ref:`BigNumber <bignumber>` or :ref:`hex string <hexstring>`.
 Any property may also be given as a :ref:`Promise <promise>`